strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 For a cluster called 'my-cluster' the CA certificate is available as a secret called 'my-cluster-cluster-ca-cert'.

-In order to allow clients to connect we need to export this certificate and package it in client truststore.
+In order to allow clients to connect, we need to export this certificate and package it in client truststore.

+You can read more about Strimzi CAs in our [Security documentation](https://strimzi.io/docs/latest/#security-str)

     kubectl get secret my-cluster-cluster-ca-cert -n kafka -o yaml | grep ca.crt | awk '{print $2}' | base64 --decode > kafka.crt